GalvanicGames/unity-events/README.md

 There are multiple [simple]() and [advanced]() examples in the repository and can be looked at for guidance.

 ## Dropped Features
 Unity Events 2.0 was rebuilt with performance and flexibility more in mind.
 Because of this some features of the original version of Unity Events have been dropped.
-If these features are important than the previous version of Unity Events can be found [here] ().
+If these features are important than the previous version of Unity Events can be found [here]().